-Global Reporting Initiative (GRI)
+GRI Global Reporting Initiative (GRI)

-- The GRI, established in 1997, was the first to promote a set of sustainability reporting standards. - The standards are directed at a broad scope of stakeholders.
-They comprise: - a set of universal standards, covering general disclosures and management approach - three sets of topicspecific standards, covering key metrics related respectively to economic, environmental and social matters.
+- The GRI, established in 1997, was the first to promote a set of sustainability reporting standarts. - The standarts are directed at a broad scope of stakeholders.
+They comprise: - a set of universal standards, covering general disclosures and management approach - three sets of topic-spesific standards covering key metrics related respectively to economic, environmental and social matters.